Lynn Fuhler Studio Photo

 I’m not a fan of playing board games or cards.

-Little things I’m working on improving about myself.
+There are little things I’m working on improving about myself.

 What are some of your favorite places in the world?